-1. Emmanuel College Application Form

-- 2. MOWR Application completed by the student's High School Counselor - 3.
+- 1. Emmanuel College Application Form - MOWR Application completed by the student's High School Counselor - 3.
 Application fee is waived for MOWR applicants - 4.
 Official high school transcript (must have at least a "B" GPA) - 5.
-SAT or ACT scores (21 ACT or 970 SAT recommended)
+SAT or ACT scores: Minimum SAT of 900 (Reading and Math); Minimum ACT of 19 (Composite). (\Required scores for placement into Freshman Composition I: SAT Critical Reading 460 or higher, ACT English/Reading combined of 38 or higher; Required scores for placement into mathematics: SAT Math 450 or ACT of 18 or higher for College Algebra, Statistics, or Trigonometry; SAT Math of 500 or ACT of 21 or higher for Pre-Calculus.)